Jagamantra/studio/README.md

 ### 7. Add "Appearance" Dropdowns (Theme Switcher Style)

--   To replicate Theme Switcher dropdowns (mode, accent, radius, version):
+-   To replicate Theme Switcher dropdowns (mode, accent, radius, version, font size, scale):
     *   Use the `useTheme` hook for current values and setters.
     *   Adapt JSX from `components/layout/theme-switcher.tsx` or create a new reusable component.
-    *   Use `projectConfig.availableAccentColors`, `projectConfig.availableBorderRadii`, and `projectConfig.availableAppVersions` for dropdown options.
+    *   Use `projectConfig.availableAccentColors`, `projectConfig.availableBorderRadii`, `projectConfig.availableAppVersions`, `projectConfig.availableFontSizes`, and `projectConfig.availableScales` for dropdown options.

 ### 8. Create a New Application Version